adelewg/cs50/README.md

 ### Pset9
 Flask framework.
-A server is just a pieve of software that is constantly listening for http requests on port 80 and port 443 By convention we capitalise global variables.
+A server is just a piece of software that is constantly listening for http requests on port 80 and port 443 By convention we capitalise global variables.
 Flask framework - a way to structure your code and you will typically organise your flask project like this:
 1. application.py (most of your code goes here)